 6. Carry a Second, Smaller Backpack

-This doesn’t necessarily work for everyone, but I usually carry a smaller backpack on my front (usually no more than 22-26 liters).
-This backpack stays with me on buses and airplanes and it’s perfect to repack for day or overnight hikes.
-I carry my passport, guidebook, a sweater, and all of my technology in it along with water and food while I’m traveling.
+This doesn’t necessarily work for everyone, but I often carry a smaller backpack (usually no more than 22-26 liters) as well as my main bag.
+The backpack stays with me on buses and airplanes.
+It’s perfect to repack for day-trips or overnight hikes.
+In it I carry my passport, guidebook, a sweater, all of my technology and water and snacks.

 7. Organize Effectively

-Also keep in mind that you want to have often-used items easily accessible so you don’t have to dig to the bottom of your bag every time.
+Keep in mind that you want to have often-used items easily accessible.
 I keep my sleep wear on top, along with my toiletries and towel so I can grab them easily if I get to a location late at night.
-Utility items or activity-specific items that won’t get used at every destination tend to get placed in deeper and less easily accessible spots in my bag.
+Utility items or activity-specific items that don’t get used everyday get placed in less easily accessible spots in my bag.

 8. Try Not to Overpack

-I admit, I’m usually not the best person to talk to about packing light and I often end up shipping a few items of clothing home or ditching some along the way.
-But, if you can, try not to overpack your clothing.
-Try to take one of each type or style of clothing with respect to the environments you’ll be traveling in (hot, cold, outdoor, nightlife etc.) and make things layerable.
-And remember, you can always buy another shirt or pair of pants at your destination if you really regret leaving your favorite jeans behind.
+It’s not always easy to pack light.
+(I’ve been known to ship a few items of clothing home on 6 month trips).
+But as a final bit of advice: take one of each type or style of clothing with respect to the environments you’ll be traveling in (hot, cold, outdoor, nightlife etc.).
+Make items layerable.
+And remember – you can always buy another pair of pants at your destination if you really regret leaving your favorite jeans behind.